 Over the last year, potter Clay Cunningham has become quite the tea connoisseur at a tea shop in his town.
 So he started to think about making teapots for loose leaf tea, as it is served at the tea shop.
 He spoke with the owner who then commissioned him to make teapots to use in the shop.

-In today’s post, Clay shares his process for making optimally functional loose leaf teapots. – Jennifer Harnetty, editor.
+In today's post, Clay shares his process for making optimally functional loose leaf teapots by hand. - Jennifer Harnetty, editor.

 Over the last year, I’ve spent a great deal of time at The Tea Smith in Omaha, Nebraska.
 It’s here where I read or sketch, occasionally write, and enjoy endless varieties of loose-leaf teas from around the world.
 Loose-leaf, or whole-leaf teas, keep intact all of the essential oils that make teas flavorful and aromatic.
 They offer a much richer experience of tea than tea bags, which are often made of tea dust or fannings, age quickly, and lose much of the original zest that makes for a great cup of tea.